 - Press the Next button to run the sound troubleshooter.

-- Click the Cortana button on taskbar, and then enter ‘audio devices’ in the search box.
+- Click the Cortana button on the taskbar, and then enter audio devices in the search box.

 - Select Manage audio devices to open the window below.

-- Click the Playback tab, select Speakers (or other external audio device) and press the Properties button.
+- Click the Playback tab, select Speakers (or another external audio device), and press the Properties button.

-- Now you can right-click the headphones or speakers plugged into audio jack and select Properties.
+- Now you can right-click the headphones or speakers plugged into the audio jack and select Properties.